hoomic/navigation-drlnd/README.md

 ### Introduction

+Note: Much of the code/documentation in this repository comes directly from exercises and code provided to me through Udacity's deep reinforcement learning nanodegree program

 This repository provides an agent to learn to collect bananas in a large square world!

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.